Outreach: Invest and Invite (Luke 15)

 When groups of searchers stop following the lead of the chief searcher, there’s really no need for the chief searcher to continue to come.
 If God’s chief concern is for the lost, and we are called to partner with him, why should God continue to show up if we abandon the search?
 We can never become a church that’s comfortable hanging out with searchers.
 Because the minute that happens, we stop being a blessable church.

 The application seems pretty simple, and you can some it up in two words: invest and invite.
-At the personal level, it’s this: INVEST.
-Invest in at least one person, outside of your family, who is lost.
+At the personal level, it’s this: invest.
+Invest in at least one person, outside your family, who is lost.
 As many of us have discovered this past year, investments can take a long time.
 There are setbacks with investments, and there isn’t always an immediate payoff.
 But I want you to think of one person who is lost, and to make them a priority in your relationship.
 Commit to praying for that one person every day.
-Commit to building relationship with that person – not just with the agenda of saving them, or they’ll realize that you’re just using the relationship.
+Commit to building a relationship with that person – not just with the agenda of saving them, or they’ll realize that you’re just using the relationship.
 Commit to investing in their lives and make it a matter of prayer.
 I’m going to ask you in a minute to think of somebody, and to begin to invest in their lives.

-At the church level, I want to summarize what we need to do: INVITE.
+At the church level, I want to summarize what we need to do: invite.
 I’m so glad that we’re at a stage in which we’re evaluating our ministries and setting some direction in the future.
 I’m thrilled that we have identified evangelism as one of our highest values.
 We want to partner with you in the search.
 Part of that is the creation of environments at Richview that are inviting environments for lost people – where you can bring people in whose lives you’ve made an investment.

 We want this church to be the kind of church that’s like Jesus: a place where sinners feel welcome.
 We want to be a church where you can invite your friends – where if any lost person is going to be offended, it’s going to be about Jesus.
 We want to partner with you in the evangelism process.
 If we want this to be a church where God keeps showing up, we need to create a church in which lost people can participate.
 We need to be as committed as possible to removing any obstacles that would get in the way of the search.
 Because when we get too busy to search, and there are too many obstacles in the way, then the chief of searchers will stop showing up.